gaehlerm/SoftwareEngineering/README.md

    print("Yes we can")
 ```

-In this case I certainly prefer the second option due to the readability point of view.
+In this case I certainly prefer the second option using a method due to the readability point of view.
 It’s so much clearer.
 It reads like an English sentence.
 From a code point of view, I prefer the first option using the function.
 This is one of the cases where the principles explained in this book will not give you a definite answer how to deal with this problem.
 It can only give you some arguments for one solution or the other.
 You’ll eventually have to make a judgment call by yourself.
 If you find some good arguments for and against both solutions, you are a good programmer.
 Once you manage to make the right decision, you are a great programmer.

 In software engineering there are always so many things to consider.
 This was just another example.
 Probably there are more arguments for one or the other solution that I missed.
 They might make the whole discussion obsolete.
-Let me know if you found such an argument, I’d be curious.

 ## Constructors

-// need examples, etc.

-Constructors are very special methods.
+Constructors and destructors are very special methods.
 The constructor is called once every time an object is created.
 This has severe consequences that many software developers are not aware of.
 Most notably, writing tests can become nearly impossible if the constructor contains too much logic or has side effects.
 The author of some code might have assumed that there will be only one class instance and planned accordingly.
 This might be true in his particular part of the code he wrote.
-However, his assumption might break down when writing unit tests.
+However, his assumption might break down when writing unit tests [section unit tests].
 There you have to be able to create many objects without any interactions between them, otherwise your tests become very fragile.

 Thus, make sure the usage of a constructor is always fool proof.
 A constructor should be as simple as possible.
 Everything a constructor does, for example allocating memory or opening a file, has to be undone by the destructor.
 This constructor/destructor pair is the only way to guarantee that all effects of the constructor are undone.
 This also means that you shouldn't define a counter in the constructor, unless the effect is undone in the destructor.
 Preferably your code follows the rule of zero: define no custom constructors and no destructor.
 Leave this to the compiler.
 It will make your code so much easier. [https://youtu.be/9BM5LAvNtus?t=2438]